Martin County School Board lays out plan for next semester

 If students begin to fail at home or show no signs of progress, they may be required to go to school in person.

-“But of course, the parent will have the final say with that,” said Superintendent Dr. John Millay.
+"But, of course, the parent will have the final say with that," Superintendent Dr. John Millay said.

 Millay stressed that school leaders will work with individual families and students to find ways to help them succeed at home before asking them to return to school in person.